Tun Razak Exchange MRT station

-The Tun Razak Exchange – Samsung Galaxy station is an underground mass rapid transit (MRT) station which serves the new Tun Razak Exchange (TRX) financial district, as well as the surrounding Jalan Tun Razak, Jalan Kamuning, Jalan Inai and Jalan Delima areas of Kuala Lumpur, Malaysia.
+The Tun Razak Exchange (TRX) MRT station is an underground mass rapid transit (MRT) station which serves the new Tun Razak Exchange (TRX) financial district, as well as the surrounding Jalan Tun Razak, Jalan Kamuning, Jalan Inai and Jalan Delima areas of Kuala Lumpur, Malaysia.

 The station is an interchange station which allows for cross-platform interchange between the MRT Kajang Line and the MRT Putrajaya Line.

-The station was opened on 17 July 2017 as part of Phase Two operations of the MRT Kajang Line.
-It became an interchange station with the MRT Putrajaya Line when Phase Two operations of the line commenced on 16 March 2023.
+The station was opened on 17 July 2017 as part of Phase Two operations of the Kajang Line.
+It became an interchange station with the Putrajaya Line when Phase Two operations of the line commenced on 16 March 2023.

+Under the station naming rights programme, the station was previously known as Tun Razak Exchange-Samsung Galaxy.

 Station features

 Station location

 The station is an underground station located next to Jalan Tun Razak near the Kampung Pandan Roundabout in Kuala Lumpur, Malaysia.

 The station is located at the eastern edge of Kuala Lumpur's Tun Razak Exchange financial district and was designed to be an integral part of the development, with a direct linkway to The Exchange Shopping Mall.
 The interior design of the station was given the theme "Islamic corporate" and adopts the Islamic geometric motifs on its pillars and walls to reflect the status of the district.